balint42/growMapAPI/README.md

 stores it and provides it via its own JSON API.
 Its own API provides an exact subset of the `growstuff.org` API - meaning that the JSON responses contain the same data in the same format, but not all of it.

-The main purpose of this API is to be used together with the `growMapJS` frontend!
+The main purpose of this API is to be used together with the [growMapJS](https://github.com/balint42/growMapJS) frontend!
+See both together in action [here](http://morvai.de/growmap/).

 Installation
 ------------